srid/neuron/guide/tutorial.md

 ## Growing your Zettelkasten

 Congratulations, you have created your first Zettelkasten using neuron!
-From this moment onwards, simply use the `new` command to create new zettels, `search` command to open existing zettels (or see [[4a6b25f1]] for editor support).
+From this moment onwards, simply use the `new` command to create new zettels, `search` command to open existing zettels (or see [[editor]] for editor support).
 As your Zettelkasten grows over time, more value will be derived from it.

 ## What's next?